 Backbends, commonly known in yoga as heart or chest openers, are an integral part of any yoga practice.
-They are invigorating and strengthening, releasing the spine as well as the chest and shoulders area, where lots of us hold tensions.
+They are invigorating and strengthening, releasing the spine as well as the chest and shoulder area – places where lots of us hold tensions.
 If practised safely, with an appropriate mindset and warm-up, they can be very exhilarating and freeing, improving our posture in the long term.

-Generally, backward bending increases physical mobility and spine awareness, which improves our posture, alleviating back and neck pains.
-With our lifestyle, we tend to spend a significant amount of time bending forward, and counteract the impact, by bending in the opposite direction, only in occasional yoga classes, or while warming up for other sports.
-This continuous forward bending increases the risks of lower back issues.
+Generally, backward bending increases physical mobility and spine awareness.
+This improves our posture, alleviating back and neck pains along the way.
+Unfortunately, with our sedentary lifestyle, we spend a significant amount of time losing our chest, for example while driving a car or sitting at an office desk.
+Such continuous gentle forward bending increases the risks of lower back issues.
+We only counteract that impact – by bending in the opposite direction – in occasional yoga classes, or while warming up for other sports.

-In optimal alignment, the lumbar spine should rest in a slight arch.
-This arch is called lumbar lordosis, and although it may sound like a name of a condition, it stands for an ideal alignment of the spine – useful for carrying the body weight properly and preventing low back issues.
-When we lose the normal curve, and either reduce it (flat back syndrome) or increase it (hyperlordosis), due to poor posture, the chances are we start experiencing a persistent lower back pain, or even develop muscle spasms and disc injuries.
+Let’s talk about the spine...
+In the optimal alignment, the lumbar spine should rest in a slight arch.
+This arch is called lumbar lordosis, and although it may sound like a name of a condition, it stands for an ideal alignment of the spine – useful for carrying the body weight and preventing low back issues.
+When we lose the normal curve due to poor posture, and either reduce it (flat back syndrome) or increase it (hyperlordosis), the chances are we start experiencing a persistent lower back pain, or even develop muscle spasms and disc injuries.

-Fortunately, the parts of the spine that are often stuck in the chronic forward position can be eased out with plenty of easy yoga poses – Low cobra, Snake, Warrior I pose, as well as Half-locust and Bridge pose, to name a few.
-All are great backbends and fool-proof spine-strengtheners, which help us stand straighter.
+Here, yoga comes to our help – the parts of the spine that are often stuck in the chronic forward position can be eased out with plenty of easy yoga poses – Low cobra, Snake, Half-locust, Bridge, and Warrior I pose, to name a few.
+All of them are great backbends – the fool-proof spine-strengtheners which help us stand straighter.

-Stronger back, and often built up power in the legs and arms – as we have to lift the body against the force of gravity – can assist us in simple daily activities such as carrying groceries or children, complimenting other sport activities or preparing us for more advanced yoga poses such as handstands, where the arms bear the body weight.
-That built up strength is not the only benefit, runners and cyclists gain here from stretching their muscles after workouts too.
+That built up strength is not the only benefit of backbending, runners and cyclists gain here from stretching the muscles after their workouts too.
 What’s more, backbends assist the extension of the spine, a normal movement that is based on the anatomical structure of the lumbar vertebrae.
 And this, not only reduces pains but may prevent the development of future ones.

-There are a few things to remember while performing strong backbends – to use a good non-slip yoga mat, to not to crunch the lower back, and being gentle with the neck.
+There are a few things to remember while performing strong backbends though.
+We should always use a good non-slip yoga mat, to not crunch the lower back, and to be gentle with the neck.
 The neck can be protected in many poses by tucking the chin in.
 However, migraine and insomnia sufferers aren’t recommended to practise strong backbends at all, nor people with a high or low blood pressure.